 - One of the major concerns with this model is that not all software can be exposed as services.

 - The last, but an important point is related to the fine terms and conditions mentioned in the agreement, which may be dangerous to the business sometimes.
-An article mentioning some of these terms is available here: http://webworkerdaily.com/2008/07/03/who-owns-your-online-documents/

-Cloud Computing exposes computing resources (hardware and software) and services over internet as demanded services which help organizations by providing low cost IT solutions.
+Cloud Computing exposes computing resources (hardware and software) and services over the internet as demanded services that help organizations by providing low cost IT solutions.
 Software as a Service model enables clients to use software as services over cloud and pay as per the usages.
 SaaS eliminates the need for software installation and maintenance at the client end and allows organizations for focus on core business activities.